Staff

 Member

 Alan has always been an early adopter of energy efficiency building methods and equipment.
-As a contractor, one of the most common complaints he hears is that no one called them back or the process was not clear and too confusing.
+As a contractor, one of the most common complaints he hears is that no one called them back or the process was not clear and was too confusing.
 This generally resulted in the owner not taking action on their home improvement project.
-AHS was formed to take then mystery out of air source heat pump installations, assist home owners through the process and bring uniformity to the bidding process benefiting homeowners and contractors alike.
+AHS was formed to take the mystery out of air source heat pump installations, assist home owners through the process, and bring uniformity to the bidding process benefiting homeowners and contractors alike.

 Robin Gilcrist,